 - Listed investments business.
 Impax's global listed equity business and fixed income business are focused on a small number of deeply researched strategies.
 Impax offers a range of products within this business, including fully sponsored funds and managed or sub-managed accounts. - Private markets business.
-Impax's private markets business invests in the development and construction of renewable energy projects (principally onshore wind, solar and hydropower) and adjacent renewables sectors, such as battery storage and electric vehicle charging stations, typically in Western and Central Europe as well as the United States.
-These investments are made in projects and portfolios at various stages of development though we typically find the most value in entering during late-stage development and taking projects through construction, employing a buy- build-sell approach.
+Impax's private markets business manages new energy funds that follow an industriallyfocused value-add strategy, investing in renewable power generation and related assets.

 Impax investments are typically made through funds, which do not have employees and solely appoint directors and service providers such as custodians and administrators.
 In the private markets context, funds establish portfolio companies (each a "Portfolio Company") to transact on the relevant fund's behalf for a particular investment or investments.
-Portfolio Companies appoint directors and may in some cases employ a small number of employees or consultants, who are highly skilled.
+Portfolio Companies appoint directors and may in some cases employ employees or consultants, who are highly skilled.
 Portfolio Companies are typically established in the UK or Western and Central Europe, as well as the United States.

-In addition to our headquarters in London, Impax has offices in Ireland, Hong Kong, Japan and the United States.
+In addition to our headquarters in London, Impax has offices in Ireland, Denmark, Hong Kong, Japan and the United States.
 Our global workforce comprises highly-skilled professionals who perform investment management functions and supporting operational and corporate functions.
 They are predominantly employed on individual employment contracts.
 Other members of Impax's workforce are engaged as consultants, independent contractors, through directorship contracts, or sourced through employment agencies.
 Where employment agencies are used, Impax retains oversight to ensure appropriate protections are in place in relation to wages and hours.